francogonzales/knn_from_scratch/README.md

-# Constructing a K-Nearest Neighbor algorithm from scratch.
+# Constructing a K-Nearest Neighbor Algorithm From Scratch.

 In this project (final project for principles of Data Science), I constructed a K-Nearest Neighbor algorithm from scratch using no libraries for the computation.
 The algorithm was tested on images of digits, and attempting to predict what number is written.